lizwangying/SoSweet/README.md

 * **achievement** Do somthing for some days you can win a medal.
 * **Travel** Some suggestions about places for couples to travel.
 You can share on get advieses.

-This app specially develop for Mr Li. :smile: :kiss: :love:
+This app specially develop for Mr Li. :smile: :kiss: :heart:

 [甜甜哒中文Readme]:(https://lizwangying.wordpress.com/2016/12/15/%e7%94%9c%e7%94%9c%e5%93%92%ef%bc%88sosweet%ef%bc%89%e5%8a%9f%e8%83%bd%e9%9c%80%e6%b1%82/)